DJClinton/Hermoines-Harmonics/docs/DesignDoc.md

 This section describes the features of the application.

-> _In this section you do not need to be exhaustive and list every
-> story.
-Focus on top-level features from the Vision document and
-> maybe Epics and critical Stories._

 ### Definition of MVP
-> _**[Sprint 2 & 4]** At a minimum, the website should provide minimal authentication for customers and owners/administrators (logging in an out).
+**[Sprint 2 & 4]** At a minimum, the website should provide minimal authentication for customers and owners/administrators (logging in an out).
 Customers should be able to see the products, search for specific products, as well as add or removing these products to a shopping cart.
 Finally, customers should be able to check out the items in their shopping cart for purchase.
 Owners should be able to edit the data of their inventory to correctly allign with their current stock.
-The server should be able to handle requests made by customers and update what is viewed on the website accordingly, such as when an item is purchased, all customers should be able to see the change in stock._
+The server should be able to handle requests made by customers and update what is viewed on the website accordingly, such as when an item is purchased, all customers should be able to see the change in stock.

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._